Hamstring Strain Treatment Using LLLT/PBMT

 All patients are assessed by Dr Shikha Parmar (GP).
 Treatment is delivered within a structured six-week program, including:

-If you are struggling with persistent hamstring pain or have suffered a hamstring strain, we invite you to contact our experienced team at Laser Pain Therapy.
-Our LLLT treatment offers a safe, effective, and lasting solution to restore your comfort, mobility, and quality of life.
+If you are struggling with persistent hamstring pain or have sustained a hamstring strain, we invite you to contact our team at Laser Pain Therapy to discuss the suitability of LLLT for your presentation.
+Treatment suitability and outcomes vary, and assessment is required before recommendations can be made.

 📍 Located in Melbourne